 Something different occurs for trucks going down.
-Trucks located in section T2 of the road do not require to stop because the road has separate lanes for both directions.
-However, the truck going down from section T4 (purple line) needs to park in the next pullout area because it cannot reach the following one without violating the safety distance.
+Trucks located in section T2 of the road do not require to stop, because the road has separate lanes for both directions.
+However, the truck going down from section T4 (purple line) needs to park in the next pullout area, because it cannot reach the following one without violating the safety distance.
 Recall that in the last sections of the road, there is only one lane for both directions.
-After stopping, this truck remains on the pullout area for almost 40 minutes until the bus reaches the end of the road.
+After stopping, this truck remains on the pullout area for almost 40 min until the bus reaches the end of the road.
 This example shows that the safety distance has a central effect on the activation times of the pullout area, especially for the pullout located in the upper sections of the route.

-5 Performance Evaluation of the Decision Support System
+5 Performance evaluation of the decision support system